obcabanillas/website/content/authors/admin/_index.md

 I am a Ph.D. candidate in the Department of Agriculture and Resource Economics at the University of California, Davis.

 In my Job Market Paper, I identify heterogeneous responses to a digital credit product that finances cellphone expenditure.
-I find poorer customers are able to relax binding liquidity constraints, whereas non-poor customers demand loans for their convenience.
+I find poorer customers are able to relax binding liquidity constraints, whereas non-poor customers demand loans for their convenience and not for pressing liquidity needs.

 My research combines high-frequency data with traditional household surveys to understand the daily financial lives of the poor.
 I also explore how Big Data can be used to identify and target vulnerable households, and its limitations.